h-thurow/Simple-JNDI/README.md

 <h3>Installing Simple-JNDI</h3>

 After download, installing Simple-JNDI is as simple as adding the simple-jndi jar to your classpath.
 Some of the features do however need additional dependencies.
-To get connection-pooling you will need commons-dbcp, which needs commons-pool and commons-collections.
+To get connection-pooling you will need commons-dbcp, commons-dbcp2 or HikariCP.

 <h3>Setting up Simple-JNDI</h3>